M2000Interpreter/Environment/readme.txt

 ' why ? old one hang?
 Who knows..
 ' how overcame this problem?
 ' This problem was for the ExtControl class (see ExtControl.cls), the real class behind external controls.
-' Type() didn't return RxtControl but go deeper and get the value property.
+' Type() didn't return ExtControl but go deeper and get the value property.
 ' This value property is the ctxninebutton (the usectxninebutton.ctl) ' So when we use Type(a) M2000 get the value of object and return ctxninebutton ' When we get the iUnkown interface, we get different Vbtable.